Advocating for You: Ensuring access to safe, physician-led anesthesia care in rural communities

 What ASA is Doing For You

-In 2010, the American Society of Anesthesiologists, through formal comment, requested that CMS permit rural hospitals to use the rural pass-through arrangement for anesthesiologists, as well as the other providers.
+Starting in 2010, the American Society of Anesthesiologists, through formal comment, requested that CMS permit rural hospitals to use the rural pass-through arrangement for anesthesiologists, as well as the other providers.
 CMS responded that it cannot permit hospitals to use the pass-through arrangement for anesthesiologists without a change in the current law.